MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 4. Scroll to the second page of the PDF and right click on the first link to open the context menu.
 5. Click on 'Open link in new window'.
 6. Expected: Event Monitor displays `NewWindowRequested`.

+#### WebView Does Not Crash
+Test that there is no crash in WebView processes for some of the error prone scenarios.

+1. Launch the sample app.
+1. Go to `Window -> Create New Thread`.
+1. Expected:  A new app window opened.
+1. Close the newly opened window by clicking on the red cross at the top right of the window.
+1. Expected:  The new app window closed while no browser process failure message box is observed for the first app window.
+1. Go to `Window -> Create New Thread`.
+1. Expected:  A new app window opened.
+1. Close the WebView in first app window by `Window -> Close WebView`.
+1. Expected:  The WebView in first app window does not render the start page anymore, while no browser process failure message box is observed for the newly created app window.
+1. Wait for 1 minute, expect no browser process failure message box is observed for the newly created app window.